Looking for Videos

 Viewing Videos in Clemons Library

 Clemons provides viewing carrels with VCRs, disc players, and headphones on the fourth floor.
-We also offer small group viewing rooms available to students, faculty, or staff on a first-come first-served basis on the third floor.
-Keys to the viewing rooms are checked out at the fourth floor information desk.
-These rooms are for viewing library video content only.
 For instruction-related video use, there are media classrooms that may be reserved by faculty or graduate students.
-Undergraduate students can reserve rooms through Bookit.
 All equipment in the library will play any video format that the library owns, including LaserDiscs and international region/format videos.

 Copyright law allows for the screening of entire videos to a class of registered students in the course of face-to-face teaching.
 Faculty and graduate students can “book” a video for class screenings either in a classroom or in Clemons.
 If you’d like to use one of the classrooms in Clemons for your screening, you can reserve the video when you make your room reservation.
 To request a booking for a screening in a classroom outside of the library please contact Arlyn Newcomb.

 Screenings of videos outside of class require Public Performance Rights (PPR).
 Examples include screenings for student organizations, office parties, film festivals, etc. The library already has PPR for many documentary and educational videos, but terms can differ depending on the video and the distributor, so you should check with Leigh Rockey first before scheduling a screening.
 If we do not already have PPR, you may be able to purchase it.
-PPR for most feature films can be purchased through either Swank Motion Pictures, Inc. or Criterion Pictures USA.
+PPR for many feature films can be purchased through Swank Motion Pictures, Inc.